ollama/ollama/README.md

 ### Start Ollama

-`ollama serve` used when you want to start ollama without running the desktop application.
+`ollama serve` is used when you want to start ollama without running the desktop application.

 ## Building